-Congratulations on your acceptance to the Penn Engineering Class of 2024!
-This letter carries a heartfelt welcome from everyone at the School, and we sincerely hope that Penn Engineering will be where you decide to spend the next four years.
+Congratulations on your acceptance to the Penn Engineering Class of 2025!
+This letter carries a heartfelt welcome from everyone at the School.

-The Penn Admissions Office has told us much about you and the Class of 2024.
-You are all incredibly gifted students, and we know that your academic accomplishments and leadership qualities will take Penn Engineering to even greater levels of prominence and excellence.
+More than any class I have encountered thus far in my tenure as Dean, you had the greatest challenges to the admissions process.
+But you were clearly up to the task!
+The Penn Admissions Office has told us much about you and the Class of 2025.
+As incredibly gifted students, we know that your academic accomplishments and leadership qualities will take Penn Engineering to even greater levels of prominence and excellence.
 It is clear from your application that you are exceptional and a perfect fit for our School.

 Once again, congratulations!
-We are here to address any questions and concerns you may have.
-I invite you to contact Ms. Ellen Eckert, Senior Associate Director for Admissions and Advising, at firstname.lastname@example.org if we can be of assistance.
+We know you will have myriad questions and we are here to address any concerns you may have.
+I invite you join the Penn Engineering Community in the Admitted Student Network to connect with current students, faculty and staff, and you may contact Ms. Ellen Eckert, Director for Undergraduate Admissions and Advising, directly at firstname.lastname@example.org, if we can be of assistance.

-We are eager to welcome you to Penn Engineering next fall!
+We are eager to welcome you to Penn Engineering in the fall!

 Nemirovsky Family Dean